 What will you store inside your refrigerator?

-The other consideration before choosing is how much cubic space you’d like for food storage.
+While measuring is an important part of choosing the right fridge for you, the other consideration before you make your final selection is how much cubic space you’d like for food storage.
 Depending on the model of fridge you choose, you can have an average of 10 to 30 cubic feet (cu. ft.) of space inside, and how large you’d like depends on how often you store fresh food and cook and how many people are in your family.

 Just as an example, a person with one or two people in their family who rarely cooks might want small storage, so they’d opt for a top or bottom freezer model with up to 25 cu. ft.
 A family of six may be more interested in a French door refrigerator or side-by-side refrigerator with up to 30 cu. ft. of storage.